mppbtw/qqml/README.md

 The Quiz Question Markup Language (QQML) is a declarative language for writing exam and quiz questions.
 It doesn't really support much or do anything remotely useful.
 It's got a cool logo tho.

+the docs are under construction, check out example.qqml for some juicy examples